Tamburasca/BirdsongSpectrogram/README.md

 audio signal, whilst the lower displays the birdsong spectrogram between frequencies from 0 to RATE/2 Hz.

-On UNIX OS please consider to run the package with sudo rights, owing to the particular requirement of the keyboard
-module: <em>sudo python3 -m BirdsongSpectrogram</em>
+On certain Linux distributions, a package named python-tk (or similar) needs to be installed, when running in virtual environments.

-You may want to test and enjoy it with
-[link to youtube!](https://www.youtube.com/watch?v=NK2_bcQcoD4)
+You may want to test current package and enjoy it when running with [link to youtube!](https://www.youtube.com/watch?v=NK2_bcQcoD4)

 It'll look like this: